 March 23 - NF

 March 24 - Pitbull

 March 30 - Bazzi

 Concert crowds will vary depending on the popularity of the artist and day of the week ...
-Saturdays will generally bring in larger crowds than Sundays.
-Steve Miller Band is bound to attract those who appreciate groovy 70s rock music.
-Lily’s most excited for Disney star Sabrina Carpenter.
+Saturdays generally bring in larger crowds than Sundays.
+Steve Miller Band attracted those who appreciate groovy 70s rock music.
+Lily was most excited for Disney star Sabrina Carpenter.
 If you can, we recommend landing your concert viewing spot about an hour ahead of time for a spot on the grass.

 5. Interact with the Universal Mardi Gras parade performers